COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 — End of the fifth sequence.

-This begins Dalí's grand finale for Destino, a place where all Dalí’s seemingly disconnected elements converge into one massive visual ballet.
+This begins Dalí's grand finale for Destino, a place where all Dalí’s seemingly disconnected elements converge into one massive visual spiral of ballet-like images.
 It involves the tortoise shell of the tortoise shell couple, eyeballs, dandelion blossoms and the ever present telephone handles.
-The Busby Berkeley-like tunnel sequence is very elaborate, nearly hypnotic, and as the symbolic elements introduced in the short come together, they end up shattering as the tunnel ends and a series of architectural places emerge.
-Chronos emerges out of the center of this chaos, right from the center of it and a heart (or possibly the sacred heart?) appears above him as his spirit becomes one with the great architecture that rises around him.
-This sequence if visually elaborate.
-It represents the end of Chronos' journey from physical lust to emotional love.
-He is now able to open his heart to receive Dahlia and here the short concludes.
+The Busby Berkeley-like tunnel sequence is elaborate, llike love itself nearly hypnotic, and as the symbolic elements introduced in the short come together, they end up shattering as the tunnel ends and a series of architectural places emerge.
+The male figure emerges out of the center of this chaos, right in the center of the frame, and a heart (or possibly the sacred heart?) appears above him.
+His spirit seems to become one with the great architecture that rises around him.
+This sequence represents the 'climax' of the male figure’s journey from physical lust to emotional love.
+He is now able to open his heart to receive the woman he’s been pursuing.
+This is where the short ends.

 — This is the end of the sixth and final sequence.

-The Destino narrative, as seen in the photostatic storyboards, is very coherent.
-It fits Dalí’s description of the short and displays Dalí's willingness to apply his aesthetic to the Disney aesthetic of the early 1940s.
-The film was never meant to be peculiar, harsh or choppy — Conversely, it’s romantic.
-A grand ballet of imagery with a story that is quite fluid and linear.
+The Destino narrative, as seen in the Destino Animatic I created, is very coherent.
+Fluid and painterly.
+It fits Dalí’s description of the short he wanted to make and displays Dalí's willingness to apply his aesthetic to the Disney aesthetic of the early 1940s.
+The film was never meant to be peculiar, harsh or choppy — Conversely, it’s highly romantic.
+A grand ballet of imagery with a story that has a symmetrical before, middle and end.
 The work overall displays a respect for the optical 'art' of Herman Schultheis who would have worked at Disney from February 1939 to June 1940.
 In defense of the Walt Disney Studio, Dalí's version of this short could have easily have run 18 to 22 minutes in a fully produced version.
 It would have also cost a substantial amount of money to create due to the fact that everything in every frame animates and dissolves (and often at different rates of visibility).
 It would have also taken years to execute using the technology of the day, if it could have even been done using the techniques of the day.

 part of the Lost and FOUND series from